ies-research/multi-annotator-deep-learning/README.md

 ## How to execute experiments?
 To accommodate a large number of experiments, we utilized a computer cluster equipped with multiple V100 and A100 GPUs, allowing us to execute many experiments simultaneously.
-Without access to such a cluster, reproducing all results presented in the accompanying article would take several days.
+Without access to such a cluster, reproducing all results presented in the accompanying article would take much more time.

 In the following, we describe step-by-step how to execute all experiments presented in the accompanied article.
-As a prerequisites, we assume to have a Linux distribution as operating system and [`conda`](https://docs.conda.io/en/latest/) installed on your machine.
+As a prerequisite, we assume to have a Linux distribution as operating system and [`conda`](https://docs.conda.io/en/latest/) installed on your machine.

 1. _Setup Python environment:_